Uplift » 8 Ways to Pay Your Medical Care After a Car Accident

 VA or Medicare Coverage

-VA healthcare benefits typically cover all those who actively served in the US military, air or naval services, as long as they did not receive a dishonorable discharge.
+VA healthcare benefits typically cover all those who actively served in the U.S. military, air, or naval services, as long as they did not receive a dishonorable discharge.
 The VA website outlines the specific requirements for eligibility.
-In some cases, coverage extends to the spouse and the dependent children of the service member.
+In some cases, coverage extends to the spouse and dependent children of the service member.

-Medicare is divided into two parts, Medicare A and Medicare B. This is a plan available to all over 65s in the United States who have paid into this system.
+Original Medicare is divided into two parts: Part A and Part B. This program is available to people over 65 in the United States who have paid into the system.

 Part A covers surgery, lab work, and hospital stays.
 Part B covers physical therapy, medical equipment, doctors’ visits, X-rays, and various outpatient services.

-Medicare will meet the cost of 80% of qualified medical expenses.
-If you want to cover the remaining 20%, you can purchase a Medigap policy to achieve this.
+Medicare covers 80% of the cost of qualified medical expenses.
+If you want to cover the remaining 20%, you can purchase a Medigap policy.

-With Medicare Part D, by contrast, the cost of approved medications is covered.
+By contrast, Medicare Part D covers the cost of approved medications.

 CHIP and Medicaid